📖FAQ

 chevron-rightHow is the funding rate calculated?hashtag

-On crypto.com, the funding for perpetual contracts is settled hourly.
+On Crypto.com, the funding for perpetual contracts is settled hourly.

 The funding rate is based on a “premium rate”, which is derived from the difference between the mark price of the perpetual contract and the index price (i.e. the spot/reference price) over a 4-hour interval.